cloudnative-pg/cloudnative-pg/docs/src/cluster_conf.md

 for part of the internal activities.
 Ephemeral volumes exist for the sole duration of a pod's life, without persisting across pod restarts.

-### Volume for the superuser secret

-Created if the `spec.enableSuperuserAccess` field is set to true.
-This volume mounts a Kubernetes Secret under `/etc/superuser-secret` that contains superuser credentials for the Postgres database.

-### Volume for the application user secret

-Created when application database creation is enabled through various methods.
-This volume mounts a Kubernetes Secret under `/etc/app-secret` that contains credentials for the application database.

 ### Volume for temporary storage

 An ephemeral volume used for temporary storage.
 An upper bound on the size can be